autodriving-heart/Awesome-Lane-Detection/README.md

 Keep your Eyes on the Lane：Attention-guided Lane Detection

-### 3.DILane：利用高级和低级的特征

-DILane: Dynamic Instance-Aware Network for Lane Detection
+### 3.DILane: Dynamic Instance-Aware Network for Lane Detection

-### 4.**RoadSegNet：边缘设备上部署道路分割网络**

-RoadSegNet: a deep learning framework for autonomous urban road detection
+### 4.RoadSegNet: a deep learning framework for autonomous urban road detection

 ## 二、Segmentation based